REX2626/Astro-Attack/README.md

 ## TODO:

-### a1.5.0 (sound, general clear up and polishing)
+### a1.5.0 (general clear up and station guns)
+Change default gun to blaster

+Add twin guns to stations

-Outline of space stations is thin at bottom
+Reduce frequency of stations

-Rendering setting is too big
+Limit enemy spawning to only 3 times

 Add more mission types

-When you take damage, bar is highlighted with damage before the health/armour/shield disappears

-Add special features to weapons (e.g. sniper can zoom in on enemy)

-Add thruster particles to ships

-Enemy stations have weapons, can be destroyed for loot
+### a1.6.0 (station docking and boarding, moving around ship, top down person view)
+Ability to dock with friendly stations and board enemy stations Player can walk around station

+Player can walk around player ship

+### a1.7.0 (bosses, ship customization, friendly ships)

+### a1.8.0 (sound)

+### Future
+Sound

 New mothership image, large and powerful

 Add missile and autoturret weapons

+Add thruster particles to ships

+Add special features to weapons (e.g. sniper can zoom in on enemy)

 Weapons have a certain amount of penetration, more penetration, more damage to health Missile have low pen, sniper has high pen